CarlKCarlK/rustconf24.handson/setup.md

 ## *Are you already setup?*

-> Note: If you cut-and-paste, remember to add an *`ENTER`* at the end of each chunk.
+> Note: If you cut-and-paste, remember to add an *`ENTER`* at the end of each paste.

 ```bash
 # Hour 1 - WASM WASI